 - January 2017

 Hello, my name is Carly.
 I'm currently pursuing a bachelor's degree in music education at the University of Louisville.
 Throughout the past couple of semesters I've been learning many different methods for teaching, privately and publicly.
-I have a student of my own, and would love to expand my studio and take in more cellists.
+I have 6 students of my own, and would love to expand my studio and take in more cellists.
 I've been playing cello about 10 years and love to share my passion with others.
 The most effective way of learning about anything is by actually doing it!

 The American String Teachers Association, founded more than 60 years ago, is a membership organization for string and orchestra teachers and players, helping them to develop and refine their careers.
 ASTA's members range from budding student teachers to artist-status performers.
 The organization provides a vast array of services, including instrument insurance, an award-winning scholarly journal, discounts on publications and resources, annual professional development opportunities, and access to collegial network of colleagues throughout the string profession.+ Read More

 As the grassroots arm of the women’s movement, the National Organization for Women is dedicated to its multi-issue and multi-strategy approach to women’s rights, and is the largest organization of feminist grassroots activists in the United States.
 NOW has hundreds of chapters and hundreds of thousands of members and activists in all 50 states and the District of Columbia.
 Since our founding in 1966, NOW’s purpose is to take action through intersectional grassroots activism to promote feminist ideals, lead societal change, eliminate discrimination, and achieve and protect the equal rights of all women and girls in all aspects of social, political, and economic life.+ Read More